avtraino/rmDropboxIcon/README.md

 ## The Problem

-macOS typically creates `.Icon?` files that contain information about a file's icon.
-This is typically a dot file (hidden), but sometimes Dropbox doesn't handle them properly.
-The result is a hidden file `Icon?` (without the dot).
+When you change a folder's icon, macOS creates a `.Icon?` file that contains that information.
+This should be a dot file (hidden), but sometimes Dropbox doesn't handle them properly.
+The result is an `Icon?` file (hidden flag enabled, but without the dot).

 Rightfully,